emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;👩‍💻&nbsp;Versatile individual, a self starter with an aptitude for learning, a passion for problem-solving and an interest in development, data, cloud and devops, algorithmic trading, health tech\
 &nbsp;&nbsp;&nbsp;💃&nbsp;When I'm not coding, I enjoy working out, dancing, playing piano, reading, learning \
 &nbsp;&nbsp;&nbsp;🐱‍💻&nbsp;Portfolio: https://64bd59473981b23ce3121793--jocular-lebkuchen-18452d.netlify.app/
+Looking for volunteering opportunities: coding and keen to get involved in DEI initiatives/projects aimed at dismantling systemic ableism against neurodivergent individuals and those with chronic health conditions.

 ## Previous experience
 FDM |